 The DGCL provides that special meetings of stockholders may be called by the board of directors or by such person or persons as may be authorized by the certificate of incorporation or bylaws.
 The Hain Bylaws provide that special meetings of the stockholders of Hain may be called only by the Hain Board of Directors, the chairman of the board, the vice-chairman of the board or the president.
-The Hain Bylaws further provide that business transacted at any special meeting shall be confined to the purposes stated in the notice of such special meeting.
-The DGCL and the Hain Bylaws provide that written notice of every meeting of stockholders state the place, date, time and, in case of a special meeting, the purposes thereof, shall be given notice at least 10 but not more than 60 days prior to such meeting to each stockholder of record entitled to vote thereat.
+The Hain Bylaws further provide that business transacted at any special meeting shall be confined to the purposes stated in the notice of such special meeting of stockholders state the place, date, time and, in case of a special meeting, the purposes thereof, shall be given notice at least 10 but not more than 60 days prior to such meeting to each stockholder of record entitled to vote thereat.